 8. Drywall Repairs

-If your drywall has holes or cracks, whether it is from water damage, renovations, or another source, you should have it patched and filled.
+If your drywall has holes or cracks, whether it is from water damage, bathroom renovations that add value, or another source, you should have it patched and filled.
 Fortunately, drywall is easy to patch and can be done yourself quickly and cost effectively.
 This is one of those home repair tasks that is quite simple to do, but can go a long way to make your property look more valuable.

 9. Smoke Detectors